 The effort, which effectively turns Facebook into a self-contained Google, sees Zuckerberg’s troops enter an arena where Twitter has been traditionally strong.

 The company says it already deals with 1.5 billion search queries a day, but this expansion will enable members to turn to Facebook to follow emerging news and trending topics, and experience reaction from beyond their own networks

 In a post on the Newsroom blog, VP of Search Tom Stocky said: “When something happens in the world, people often turn to Facebook to see how their friends and family are reacting.
-Today, we’re updating Facebook Search so that in addition to friends and family, you can find out what the world is saying about topics that matter to you.”

 In the blog post, Facebook said users can also expect better search suggestions as they begin typing, with a focus on things that are happening right now.
 This will enable users to “follow popular stories as they unfold.”